LibraryCarpentry/lc-python-intro/episodes/looping-data-sets.md

 :::::::::::::::::::::::::::::::::::::::  challenge

-## Compile CSVs into one dataframe
+## Compile CSVs into one DataFrame

 Imagine you had a folder named `outputs/` that included all kinds of different file types.
 Use `glob` and a `for` loop to iterate through all of the CSV files in the folder that have a file name that begins with `data`.
-Save them to a list called `dfs`, and then use `pd.concat()` to concatenate all of the dataframes from the `dfs` list together into a new dataframe called, `new_df`.
+Save them to a list called `dfs`, and then use `pd.concat()` to concatenate all of the DataFrames from the `dfs` list together into a new DataFrame called, `new_df`.
 You can assume that all of the data CSV files have the same columns so they will concatenate together cleanly using `pd.concat()`.

 :::::::::::::::  solution